zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec18.md

         records ("CDS RRsets").
 A name server IP can hold an empty RRset or no RRSIG records.
-    2. Name server IP address and associated CDNSKEY RRset and its RRSIG redords ("CDNSKEY RRsets").
+    2. Name server IP address and associated CDNSKEY RRset and its RRSIG records ("CDNSKEY RRsets").
 A name server IP can hold an empty RRset or no RRSIG records.
     3. Name server IP address and associated DNSKEY RRset ("DNSKEY RRsets").
 A name server IP can hold an empty RRset.